Katowice-Muchowiec Airfield

-Katowice-Muchowiec Airfield (Lotnisko Katowice-Muchowiec, ICAO code: EPKM) is a general aviation (mainly sport use) aerodrome in the Muchowiec neighbourhood of Katowice, Poland.
+Katowice-Muchowiec Airfield (Lotnisko Katowice-Muchowiec, ICAO code: EPKM) is a general aviation aerodrome in the Muchowiec neighbourhood of Katowice, Poland.

-It has one inoperative concrete runway, RWY 05/23 with the dimensions of 1109 × 30 m.
-There is a displaced threshold length of 221 m on both RWY 05 and RWY 23, yielding a landing distance of 888 m.
-However, coal-mining activity damaged the runway and it is no longer used.
-The parallel 770-metre grass RWY 05/23 is also closed per NOTAM until the end of 2007.
-This leaves the 655-metre grass RWY 07/25 as the sole working runway.
+The airfield consists of one concrete runway, RWY 05L/23R with the dimensions of 1070 × 30 m, along with the parallel 600 × 60 m grass RWY 05R/23L and the 480 × 80 m grass RWY 07/25, with RWY 07/25 being closed until October 2, 2026 per NOTAM.

 History

+Construction of an aerodrome in the Muchowiec district commenced in 1926.
+Civilian flights by LOT Polish Airlines commenced in 1929.
+Destinations served included Warsaw, Kraków and Vienna.

-The aerodrome was built in the 1920s, and was used for civil aviation including scheduled passenger traffic, starting in 1926 with service to Warsaw, later also to Krakow, Vienna via Brno.
-Ground damage due to coal-mining activity eliminated the passenger traffic, and now only the sport use remains with infrequent general aviation arrivals and departures.
+Ground damage due to coal-mining activity closed the airport to passenger traffic in 1958, and now only the sport use remains with infrequent general aviation arrivals and departures.

 On the other hand, because of the long commute from the city centre to the 30 km-distant Katowice International Airport, it has been proposed to the Katowice government in 2005 that a city airport be built at Katowice-Muchowiec Airport, offloading Katowice International for general aviation as well as some smaller scheduled traffic, serving primarily the business community and STOL aircraft.